Christie Whelan Browne: Career

 Whelan Browne appeared in the first season of The Wrong Girl (September–November 2016) as Nikkii Steadman for Network 10.
 She portrayed Sacha in another romantic comedy film, Spin Out (September 2016); alongside Lincoln Lewis.
 Greg King's review of Spin Out determined, "[Whelan Browne and Lewis] are wasted in thankless roles as a couple of city slickers who rock up to the ute muster looking for a bit of excitement, and find themselves bemused by some of the bizarre rituals at play here.
 But their characters mainly exist to draw some humour out of the old city versus country rivalry."
 She portrayed one of the Pigeon sisters in MTC's production of The Odd Couple. from November 2016, and as Billie Dawn in its 2017 production of Born Yesterday.
 In 2018, she played Olivia in Simon Phillips' production of Shakespeare's Twelfth Night at the MTC.
 In both 2020 and 2021 she played Rosalind in As You Like It at the MTC with Phillips directing.
 In 2018, Whelan Browne appeared as herself in the comedy film That's Not My Dog!.
 Whelan Browne joined the cast of Neighbours as Scarlett Brady in June 2019, which was broadcast in September.
 She reprised the role the following year.
 The actress joined the ensemble cast of the comedy news television program Shaun Micallef's Mad as Hell in 2019, and continued with the show in 2020 and 2021.
 She also appeared in the 2020 web series Loving Captivity.

+In 2023, it was announced that Whelan Browne would be participating in the twentieth series of Dancing with the Stars.
+She was paired with Craig Monley.

 Personal life

 Whelan and her then-boyfriend Rohan Browne first appeared on stage together in The Drowsy Chaperone from January 2010.
 In March 2012 Whelan and Browne married and she changed her surname to Whelan Browne.
 In July of that year they performed together at The Production Company's The Producers, in which she played Ulla opposite Browne's Carmen Ghia.
 The couple have a child.

-In January 2018, Whelan Browne, Heynatz and Angela Scundi made allegations of indecent assault by McLachlan, during the 2014 production of The Rocky Horror Show.
+In January 2018, Whelan Browne, Erika Heynatz and Angela Scundi made allegations of indecent assault by McLachlan during the 2014 production of The Rocky Horror Show.
 At the end of the subsequent criminal trial, in December 2020, McLachlan was found not guilty of all charges.
-McLachlan had filed defamation suits against Whelan Browne and the reporting media (ABC and Fairfax) in February 2018.
+McLachlan had filed defamation suits against Whelan Browne and the reporting media (Australian Broadcasting Corporation and Fairfax Media) in February 2018.
 However, the trial for these suits was postponed pending the related criminal trial, in October 2021 the presiding judge announced the defamation trial was expected in April 2022 or later.
 In May 2022, McLachlan dropped the suit.
+In September 2023 Whelan Browne sued Oldfield Entertainment, the company that employed her on The Rocky Horror Show, claiming she was sexually harassed and sexually discriminated against.